Microsoft’s CSE Sync Week: a high-octane hackathon showcasing the world’s brightest developers

 The annual event – organised by Microsoft’s Commercial Software Engineering (CSE) team – gives participants the unique opportunity to collaborate with leading tech experts from across the globe, in a space dedicated to innovation, creativity and mind-sharing.
 Each developer has the liberty to choose which coding project they want to work on, meaning they can forge new working relationships with colleagues who share complementary interests and skills.
 The event thus represents a fantastic networking opportunity, allowing individuals to make connections from all over the world and learn new approaches to solving coding challenges.

-This year’s projects were extremely diverse, and included a machine learning algorithm designed to determine the optimal arc for shooting and dribbling basketball, using sensors attached to a player’s wrist and the ball.
+This year’s projects were extremely diverse, and included a machine learning algorithm designed to determine the optimal arc for shooting and dribbling a basketball, using sensors attached to a player’s wrist and the ball.
 The project aims to develop high-tech tools for optimising athletic performance and engaging kids in science, technology, engineering and maths.

 Another project focused on setting up a high-quality Gigabit WiFi network for 750 heavy users and more than 1,000 cutting-edge devices.
 Microsoft’s next-generation HoloLens mixed reality tech was also on the agenda, with developers looking to enhance an existing 3D screening toolkit and explore ways to harness the HoloLens’s potential in industrial environments.